Commonly Asked Questions

 Do You Have A Cancellation Policy?

 Yes, we do have cancellation policies and these will be sent over to you after meeting.

 Do You Work Over Christmas & Bank Holidays?

-Please note that our cancellation policies may differ over the festive period as it is harder for us to fill slots with there being less days to fit in meetings.
-These will be in any terms & conditions sent across after meeting and if you would like to know this beforehand please as the sitter that books you in.
+Please note that our cancellation policies may differ if we are working over the festive period as it is harder for us to fill slots with there being less days to fit in meetings.
+These will be in any terms & conditions sent across after meeting and if you would like to know this beforehand please ask the sitter that books you in.

 We are happy to supply timer bowls for the days we are visiting, if you think your cat could benefit from their feeds being given at their usual times.
 The bowls we use are very trustworthy, quiet and pop up at the time we set them for so you can let us know on meeting what times your cat gets fed in the am and pm and we can set the bowls around our visit.